ForBioPhylogenomics/tutorials/ml_species_tree_inference/README.md

 	**Question 1:** How many alignments contain information for *Ophthalmotilapia ventralis*? [(see answer)](#q1)

-Since IQ-TREE can not infer the phylogeny from an alignment in which one or more sequences consist only of missing data, we will need to remove the "ophven" sequence from all those alignments in which it contains no information.
+Since IQ-TREE cannot infer the phylogeny from an alignment in which one or more sequences consist only of missing data, we will need to remove the "ophven" sequence from all those alignments in which it contains no information.
 This means that *Ophthalmotilapia ventralis* will only be included in a subset of the gene trees generated with IQ-TREE; however, this will fortunately not be a problem for the species-tree inference because ASTRAL does not require that all gene trees contain the exact same set of taxa.
 To remove sequences that contain only missing information from all alignments, and at the same time translate all alignments into Nexus format, we can use the Python script `convert.py`.

 * Because the script `convert.py` was already used in the [Bayesian Phylogenetic  Inference](../bayesian_phylogeny_inference/README.md) tutorial, you probably have this script already.
 If not, download it from GitHub: